-- Handheld (or portable) power meters to measure true RMS voltage, current, power, and power factor at all common loading conditions. - Current transducers for measuring load current while metering (preferably with a linearity accuracy of ±1.0% of the reading).
+- Handheld (or portable) power meters to measure true RMS voltage, current, power, and power factor at all common loading conditions. - Current transducers for measuring load current while metering (preferably with a linearity accuracy of $\pm 1.0\%$ of the reading).
 Recording amp loggers are acceptable as long as spot measurements of compressor power are performed with a handheld kW meter at various loadings. - Watt-hour transducers to measure true power (kW) of one, two, or three phases of a system. - Meter recorders (data loggers) with adequate storage capacity to match logging interval and measurement frequency.

 The selected measurement equipment should always be installed on the line side of a VSD compressor, not on the load side.
 Measurements from the output of a VSD compressor can lead to significant data errors.
 In the pre- and post-retrofit measurement periods, all regularly operating compressors serving a common system should be logged simultaneously regardless of quantity of compressors.
 Compressors that are used only for backup purposes do not need to be logged, although it is good practice to do so to validate that the equipment was never used.
-Often post-retrofit only measurements are taken and the pre-retrofit power profile is estimated using the post-retrofit CFM (from kW to CFM conversions), data from the CAGI data sheet for the baseline air compressor system, and generic control curves from Table 1 for the baseline control method.
+Often post-retrofit only measurements are taken and the pre-retrofit power profile is estimated using the post-retrofit CFM (from kW to CFM conversions) and generic control curves for the baseline control method.